AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

 This data may be collected automatically by some Services.
 This data is used to facilitate critical functionality of Services, and are vital to its operation.

 -   Any data needed for standard operation of the Bot.
 This typically includes channel data and roles.
+  -   Notably, this includes messages and message content, but only in the context of the Bot's operation.
+This data is quickly processed and is not permanently stored.

 ## Why We Collect Data